 The Hartnetts were still in the Carcoar area when their daughter Catherine was born on August 8.
 Catherine was the name on her birth certificate, but her name was changed to Louisa (ANN) for baptism.
 There wasn’t another girl in the family called Catherine.
 She also has several versions of her middle name – Ada, Annie.
 The most probable is Ann, because it is a name that appears in her future family.

 A Thomas Hartnett married Mary Gammage in Yass. [ no proof yet that this is our Thomas but this would have made him a 15 yr old husband!]

-When David was 69 his daughter, Mary, married William LOUGH in Carcoar.
-She was 20 years old.
-[She was living there at the time but it is not yet known whether the Hartnett family was also there.
-I am assuming so as the children were born there].
+When David was 69 his daughter, Mary Teresa, married William LOUGH in Carcoar.
+Their marriage took place on August 7 and it was witnessed by Ann E Links and John Links the Carcoar storekeeper/baker.
+Mary was living in Carcoar at the time but it is not yet known whether the rest of the Hartnett family was still there.
+If they were, they would have been in the area for almost 20 years.

 Catherine Hartnett married Walter JONES in the Tumut District [ no proof yet that this is our Catherine but this would make her a 15 yr old bride]

 Michael JJ HARTNETT married a Sarah A. Whitworth in Sydney.
 [It is not yet established if these were our Michael].